-- Failure to follow-up when the individual reports a plan to sell, transfer, or otherwise dispose of his property, real or personal, or to buy or acquire property otherwise. - Failure to check data sources for unreported income. - The central or regional office, through system or human oversight or failure, authorizes or continues eligibility to an ineligible person or improperly computes Medicaid Income.
+- Failure to follow-up when the individual reports that he expects a definite stated change in his income, living arrangement or other area impacting eligibility. - Failure to follow-up when an applicant or recipient is asked to apply for a possible benefit, such as Social Security, veteran's benefits, unemployment compensation or other retirement or disability benefits. - Failure to follow-up when the individual reports a plan to sell, transfer, or otherwise dispose of his property, real or personal, or to buy or acquire property otherwise. - Failure to check data sources for unreported income. - The central or regional office, through system or human oversight or failure, authorizes or continues eligibility to an ineligible person or improperly computes Medicaid Income.